swcarpentry/DEPRECATED-bc/novice/capstones/bedtools-python/bedtools-capstone.md

 ~~~
 {:class="out"}

-How do we know if this overlap is significant?
-Shuffle one of the files.
+So we know what the overlap is between CpG islands and exons.
+How do we know whether this is significant?
+How do we know what we would expect by random chance?

+BedTools includes a command called shuffle which will randomize one of our input files.
+Let's try randomizing the CpG islands:

 ~~~
-bedtools shuffle -i cpg.bed -g genome.txt \
-| head -n 10
+bedtools shuffle -i cpg.bed -g genome.txt  | head -n 10
 ~~~
 {:class="in"}
 ~~~